Close

 The Claim Settlement Ratio is a key performance metric showing the percentage of claims an insurer has paid.
 A consistently high ratio indicates an insurer’s financial stability and its reliable history with policyholders.
 This number is non-negotiable.
 It tells you if the insurer keeps its promises when your family needs it most.

-Add-on Benefits & Riders
+Add-On Benefits & Riders

 Payout Options